Department of Ecology

 The minimum credit requirement for a doctoral degree is 60 credits beyond the bachelor's degree, and at least 42 credits must be from course work other than thesis work.
 A minimum of 18 thesis credits must be successfully completed.
 A maximum of 30 credits from a previously earned master’s degree may be applied toward the 60 credit requirement.
 No specific courses are required for a doctoral degree.
 The program of study is determined by the graduate committee following The Graduate School guidelines.

-A Graduate Teaching Assistant appointment (GTA) is assigned in the semester before the next academic semester and reflect teaching needs and financial assistance needs.
-GTA’s receive tuition fee waivers and a stipend (In 2013/14 this was a total of $5134/semester).
-Part of stipend may be used for medical insurance which is not provided directly by the department (For further graduate school expenses, consult the MSU fee schedules as provided in the Graduate Catalog).
-A Graduate Research Assistant appointment (GRA's) is a research project-specific and is awarded by individual faculty as funds are available.
-GRA stipends have a considerable range of amounts, and some fee waivers and health insurance may be available with GRA's depending upon funding sources.
+Available Graduate Teaching Assistant (GTA) appointments are assigned in the semester before the teaching semester and reflect teaching needs and financial assistance available.
+GTAs receive tuition fee waivers and a stipend (in 2013/14 this was a total of $5134/semester).
+Part of stipend may be used for medical insurance which is not provided directly by the department.
+For further graduate school expenses, consult the MSU fee schedules as provided in the Graduate Catalog.
+A Graduate Research Assistant (GRA) appointment is project-specific and is awarded by individual faculty as funds are available.
+GRA stipends have a considerable range of amounts, and some fee waivers and health insurance may be available with GRAs depending upon funding sources.